codeforIATI/codeforiati.github.io/_posts/2020-08-17-iati-status.md

 These incidents are unpredictable, and can cause disruption for service users.
 So it’s common for online service owners to automatically monitor the status of their services, as well as provide a public dashboard that shows the current status.
 This ensures issues are caught as early as possible, and incidents are communicated and dealt with transparently.

 [Facebook has one](https://developers.facebook.com/status/dashboard/).
 [Twitter has one](https://api.twitterstat.us/).
 [Dropbox has one](https://status.dropbox.com/).
 [Github has one](https://www.githubstatus.com/).
 In fact: check it yourself.
 Think of an online service, and then do a search for their status dashboard.
 Chances are, you’ll probably find one.
+Technical users of these services that notice an issue will frequently check the status dashboard as their first port of call.
+If the problem has been flagged there, it’s clear it’s a known issue and is in hand.
+If it hasn’t, it might be worth investigating further, or alerting the service to a possibly uncaught issue.

 IATI provides a number of services, but there’s no central status dashboard.
 So we had a go at making one.
 It’s here: